-- Familiarise you with the laboratory procedures - Discuss any timetabling problems information on formal report writing will be given early in the course and you will be given an example to follow.
+- Familiarise you with the laboratory procedures - Discuss any timetabling problems

 It is essential for you to attend this introductory session.
 You must purchase a Physics lab book from the Bookstore before your introductory lab in week 2.
 Cost is approximately \$15.